Dr. Fogg's research focuses on the history of Muslims in Southeast Asia, especially Indonesia, during the twentieth

 From July 2016 to April 2017, Dr. Fogg conducted fieldwork on mass Islamic organizations in Indonesia based outside of Java, chronicling their historical evolution and their current status, working with local partners in Lombok, Central Sulawesi, and North Sumatra to study the Nahdlatul Wathan, Alkhairaat, and Jamiyatul Washliyah organizations, respectively.
-(Other regional traditionalist organizations, both historical and contemporary, that can be considered in this category are the Musjawaratutthalibin in South Kalimantan, Perti in West Sumatra, and Darul Dakwah wal Irsyad in South Sulawesi.)
+(Other regional traditionalist organizations, both historical and contemporary, that can be considered in this category include the Musjawaratutthalibin in South Kalimantan, Perti in West Sumatra, and Darul Dakwah wal Irsyad in South Sulawesi.)
 For some of these organizations, this project is the first time they are documented in English.
 That does not mean these groups are small, though.
 Nahdlatul Wathan, for example, has dominated politics in West Nusa Tenggara province for decades, and the current governor is also the head of the Islamic organization.
 In the North Sumatran provincial parliament, the "Washliyah" caucus based in the mass organization is the largest caucus in the legislative body, spanning all parties except the Christian one.
 Alkhairaat runs the largest network of schools in Eastern Indonesia, with thousands of local branches and millions of graduates.
 Collaborative work between Dr. Fogg and Indonesian partner institutions will help not only to shine light on these organizations, but it will also compare across organizations and regions in useful ways and question the broader role of religious civil society organizations in Indonesia.
 A monograph based on this research is tentatively titled Mainline Islam: Islamic Associational Life in Indonesia.